qartik/.github/workstreams/Dynamic_Qubit_Allocation_Arrays.md

 - Launch date: October, 2025
 - Estimated end date: March, 2026
-- Meeting schedule and/or channel(s) of communication: Monthly
+- Meeting schedule and/or channel(s) of communication: every other week

 ## Status & Discussions